 Campers do not have to attend camp the week of the overnight to participate, but they must be enrolled for camp at some point during the current summer.

-Overnights will be held at camp on Tuesdays (make-up dates will be the same week on Thursday’s).
-In the case of severe inclement weather, overnights will be held at the JCC as a “lock-in”, complete with pizza and movie party (parents & guardians will be informed if this is to happen).
+Overnights will be held at camp on Thursdays.
+In the case of severe inclement weather, overnights will be held at the JCC as a “lock-in”, complete with campfire and s’mores (parents & guardians will be informed if this is to happen).
 Campers attending camp the week of the overnight must bring all their supplies the morning of the overnight to the JCC, as they will not be returning at the end of the camp day.
 Overnight participants who are not attending camp that week should be dropped off at Cedar Lake by 4:30 PM and picked up by 9:00 AM.

 What to Pack